anees-tech/realTime-chat-App/README.md

 Hey all This RealTime Chat App is based on Socket.io.
 So Please make sure to install it too while installing NodeJS, express, Nodemon.
-I know there are some bugs like no scrolling but ill fix those soon.
+I know there are some bugs like no scrolling but ill fix it soon.
 Good to see you here.

-Installation
+# Installation

 1: Install NodeJs.